Jiaxuan-Li/MGU-Net/README.md

 ```

 ## Acknowledgements
-This code is built on [AI-Challenger-Retinal-Edema-Segmentation](https://github.com/ShawnBIT/AI-Challenger-Retinal-Edema-Segmentation) and [GloRe](https://github.com/facebookresearch/GloRe).
-We thank the authors for sharing their codes.
+The codes are built on [AI-Challenger-Retinal-Edema-Segmentation](https://github.com/ShawnBIT/AI-Challenger-Retinal-Edema-Segmentation) and [GloRe](https://github.com/facebookresearch/GloRe).
+We sincerely appreciate the authors for sharing their codes.

 ## Contact
 If you have any questions, please contact jiaxuan.li@sjtu.edu.cn